lueck/htcf/README.md

-`htcf` provides the `xml2tcf` commandline program that takes an XML input file, e.g. in TEI P5 format, and generates TCF layers from it.
-What is special about `xml2tcf` is that it does not only provide a start and end character offsets of the tokens in relation to the text layer, but also in relation to the source file form the input.
-These offsets are provided in all layers, where it makes sense: e.g. in the tokens layer and in the text structure layer.
+`htcf` provides the `xml2tcf` commandline program that takes an XML input file, e.g. in TEI P5 format, and generates TCF layers from it. `xml2tcf` has a fancy feature: It does not only provide a start and end character offsets of the tokens in relation to the text layer, but also in relation to the source file form the input.
+These offsets are provided in all layers, where it makes sense, e.g. in the tokens layer and in the text structure layer.
 This makes it possible to interrelate the TCF data to semantic annotations that were made to the input file in a standoff manner.

 `htcf` also provides a taxi for setting TCF data over to JSON, SQL or raw haskell data: the `readtcf` commandline program.
 Currently it only